abenav4/Continuous-Integration-DevOps-Pipeline/README.md

 # Continuous-Integration-DevOps-Pipeline
-End-to-end framework using Python🐍, Jenkins👨🏻, DataDog🐶, Git🪣, and Elastic Search🔎! :scream::scream:
+End-to-end DevOps testing framework for made using Python🐍, Jenkins👨🏻, DataDog🐶, Git🪣, and Elastic Search🔎! :scream::scream:

-Includes a separate Android🤖 based infotainment for a potential test bench.
+Includes a separate Android🤖 based infotainment system for a potential test bench.
-This project is basically a DevOps pipeline for developing applications for apps and lets you run an integration build every time you push a change to your Git repository.
+This project is basically a DevOps pipeline for developing applications and lets you run an integration build every time you push a change to your Git repository.

-## GitHub section:
+### Configuring your GitHub repository

 Step 1: Go to your GitHub repository and click on 'Settings'.

 Step 2: Click on Webhooks and then click on ‘Add webhook’.